 - Contact an Experienced Florida Car Accident Attorney – Choosing an attorney is a critical step, because you are putting your future, and your family’s future, in his or her hands.
 You want a firm you can trust to protect your interests and represent you aggressively as you seek the justice you and your family deserve.

 - Follow Your Doctor’s Orders – When seeking compensation after a car accident, it is critical that you follow your doctor’s advice.
 Some insurance companies will monitor claimants to see if they are going to work or engaging in strenuous activity when they should be resting, and it is important that you attend all follow-up appointments and therapy sessions to help your recovery as much as possible.

 If you have been injured or lost a loved one in a motor vehicle accident, what do you need to know?
 What do you need to do?
 What can you expect over the weeks, months and years to come?
 How can you make sure the insurance companies do not take advantage of you?

 At Searcy Denney, we take the uncertainty of the insurance claims process out of the equation.
 We use our extensive experience to handle the process for you, and we make sure you do not make any decisions until you have all of the information you need to feel confident in the outcome of your case.
-Our law firm also has unique resources to pursue recovery on your behalf.

 In most cases, the statute of limitations for car accident claims in Florida is four years.
 If you do not file within four years, you could lose your rights entirely.